State Updates

 What This Means for CPA Candidates

 If your state has an active 120-credit pathway, you may be able to sit for the exam and earn your license without completing a fifth year of college or a master's degree.
 The trade-off is typically an additional year of supervised work experience (two years instead of one).
 This can save candidates tens of thousands of dollars in tuition and get them into the workforce sooner.
 Check your specific state board for eligibility requirements, as each state's pathway has different effective dates and qualifications.
+Explore the data on our interactive pathway map.

 How Atlas CPA Index Tracks This